-As a geospatial intelligence and technology company, Spatial Networks is committed to promoting geography in education to heighten students’ understanding of our changing world.
+As a geospatial intelligence and technology company, Spatial Networks is dedicated to advancing geographic literacy in education.
+This commitment aims to enhance students’ understanding of our rapidly changing world.

 That’s why we are proud partners of the American Geographic Society, an organization whose goal is to “enhance the national’s geographic literacy so as to engender sound public policy, national security, and human well-being worldwide.”